 “Don’t stay here, you will be cold and miserable” – Josh Ibbett

-Fifteen minutes later, cold and sleepy, I contemplate staying at Jebel Shams for the night and sleep in freezing conditions or continue and sleep lower down where it is warmer, the encouraging words from Josh gets me unstuck and ready leave the comfort of the manned checkpoint.
+Fifteen minutes later, cold and sleepy, I contemplate staying at Jebel Shams for the night and sleeping in freezing conditions or continuing and sleeping lower down where it is warmer, the encouraging words from Josh get me unstuck and ready to leave the comfort of the manned checkpoint.

 26/02/2018 11:40 am

-Sign in at the checkpoint, all that remember from this day is the red sunrise.
+Sign in at the checkpoint, all that I remember from this day is the red sunrise.

 27/02/2018 just after mid-night I give up battle with the monster sleep.

-Somewhere near Sur and I have been battling the sleep monster since passing the through electronic checkpoint one in Ad Dreez on the morning of 25/02/2018.
+Somewhere near Sur, I have been battling the sleep monster since passing through electronic checkpoint one in Ad Dreez on the morning of 25/02/2018.
 It is close to 12am, in the TT bar position I'm nodding off too often and drift into the traffic lane.
-Inside the town Sur just after mid night I find a hotel, check into a room, pause the ride.
-And strip off the kit and let them air out to kind of freshen up, plugin Garmin, phone and light to recharge (the light has built-in power bank, might need it), set an alarm to go off in 3 hours, take a quick shower, dry off, and jumped into the bed.
+Inside the town of Sur just after midnight I find a hotel, check into a room, and pause the ride.
+Strip off the kit and let them air out and freshen up, plugin Garmin, phone and light to recharge (the light has a built-in power bank, which might need it), and set the alarm to go off in 3 hours, take a quick shower, dry off, and jumped into the bed.

-I remember waking up 3:45am, the alarm was out reach, lifted tired body out of bed, and over to the kettle flip the switch to boil water for coffee while I take a quick shower.
+I remember waking up at 3:45am, the alarm was out of reach, lifting my tired body out of bed, and over to the kettle flipping the switch to boil water for coffee while I took a quick shower.
 The coffee was instant, standard hotel stuff, the good stuff - 2 Nescafe sachets, sugar and 2 long-life milk pods.
-Waiting for the coffee to cooling down I kitted up, filled water bottles, unplugged devices - the usb charger and cables where the only items I took off the bike.
-The charging cables were long enough to reach and charge the light and Garmin attached to handlebar and phone in the top tube bag.
-Then took a few minutes to enjoy the coffee, 4:20am I'm on the bike, stop at nearest cafe shop for another coffee and prepacked food for the road ahead - little sponge fruit cake slices, as many as I could fit into the top tube bag and 3 jersey pockets.
-Cafe shops in Oman close late, usually around midnight and open up early, usually an hour before morning pray.
-You will always be able to find food and water on the Bikingman Oman Ultra route, even if the cafe shops are closed, you never too far away from a fully stocked 24 hour petrol station.
+Waiting for the coffee to cool down I kitted up, filled water bottles, and unplugged devices - the USB charger and cables were the only items I took off the bike.
+The charging cables were long enough to reach and charge the light and Garmin was attached to the handlebar and phone in the top tube bag.
+Then took a few minutes to enjoy the coffee, At 4:20am I was on the bike, stopped at the nearest café shop for another coffee and prepacked food for the road ahead - little sponge fruit cake slices, as many as I could fit into the top tube bag and 3 jersey pockets.
+Café shops in Oman close late, usually around midnight and open up early, an hour before morning prayer.
+You will always be able to find food and water on the Bikingman Oman Ultra route, even if the café shops are closed, you are never too far away from a fully stocked 24-hour petrol station.

-After leaving Sur a fully charged Garmin freezes, stops working, only a hard reset would revive it.
+After leaving Sur a fully charged Garmin freezes, and stops working, only a hard reset would revive it.
 Not wanting to lose the GPX course I left it as is and let the battery die.
-I was already on Route 17 and all I had to do is to remain on this stretch of road until reaching the turn off for Al Hajar (about 170km) and then use the directions I had written down on paper and google maps on my phone (cell reception in the small towns is really good) by pinpoint my location to navigate the town and get onto the gravel section before the finish.
+I was already on Route 17 and all I had to do was to remain on this stretch of road until reaching the turn-off for Al Hajar (about 170km) and then use the directions I had written down on paper and Google Maps on my phone (cell reception in the small towns is excellent) by pinpoint my location to navigate the town and get onto the gravel section before the finish.
 From Al Hajar to finish it is +/- 39km.

 27/02/2018 3:38 pm

-Two out three goals achieved, finishing in 8th place, I'm pleased with the result as I have never gone under 3 days in a 1000 kilometer race.
-It has been an experience that has changed me completely, reshaped my mind and body.
+Two out of three goals achieved, finishing in 8th place, I'm pleased with the result as I have never gone under 3 days in a 1000-kilometre race.
+It has been an experience that has changed me completely and reshaped my mind and body.

 27/02/2018 3:50 pm